 - If the cloning fails with an error message saying that a Python package couldn't be installed, you may need to run ArcPro as an Administrator (do a right-click -> Run as administrator on the ArcGIS Pro icon) and repeat the steps above (it's also helpful to mouseover that error box in Pro and see if it gives you any additional details).

 - When the cloning is done, the new environment "arcgispro-py3-clone" (or whatever you choose to call it - but we'll be assuming it's called the default name) can be activated by clicking on the ... and selecting Activate.

 - You may need to restart Pro to get this change to take effect, and you may see a message telling you to restart.
 If not, then click the ok button to get back to Pro.

-Now perform the following steps to install Spyder:
+Now perform the following steps to install PyScripter:

-If you are familiar with another IDE you're welcome to use it instead of Spyder (just verify that it is using Python 3!) but we recommend that you still install Spyder to be able to work through the following sections and the sections on debugging in Lesson 2.
+If you are familiar with another IDE you're welcome to use it instead of PyScripter (just verify that it is using Python 3!) but we recommend that you still install PyScripter to be able to work through the following sections and the sections on debugging in Lesson 2.